swiftlang/swift-foundation/Proposals/0017-expanded-calendar-support.md

   }
 ```

-Following are the code changes required to support new calendar property isAdhikaDay
+Following are the code changes required to support new calendar property isRepeatedDay

 **Calendar.swift**